 When to go to Bali?

 There are two seasons on Bali – wet one (from November to April) and dry one (from May to October).
 Traditionally, the dry season and summer, in particular, are the most popular among surfers.
 In the summer, there are high waves on the west part of the island.
-The wet season is unpopular one because of constant rains and the waves are not so steep, but tourists still love Bali during this period because of warm winter.
+The wet season is an unpopular one because of constant rains, and the waves are not so steep, but tourists still love Bali during this period because of the warm winter.

 Do I need visa?